anon-blue/anon.blue/README.txt

 A problem has been delected and Windows has been shut down to prevent damageto y our computer.
 If this is the first thetime you've mmmn this  w error screen, restart your comp uter.
-If this screen appears again, fllow sdjkfsjdkjfkdsjkfjdskjjjjjjjjjjjjjjj
+If this screen appears again, fllow these steps: